jmhuie/SlicerBiomech/README.md

 A: It means that your transformed segment was moved outside the bounds of the original untransformed volume.
 Use the "Snap Segment to Center" and "Show/Hide Bounding Box" buttons to make sure your segment is inside the bounding box.

 **Q: I got a warning that says "Warning!
-Euler's beam theory may not apply.
+The no-shear assumption may not be met.
 Click OK to proceed.".
 What does that mean?**

-A: It means that the length to thickness ratio of the structure is less than 10 and the no-shear assumption of the Euler-Bernoulli beam theory may not be met.
-Note that thickness is measured as the narrowest diameter near the middle of the beam.
+A: It means that the length of the structure is less than 10x the narrowest diameter of the structure so the no-shear assumption of the Euler-Bernoulli beam theory may not be met.

 # Funding Acknowledgement